isaiahelixir1/isaiahelixer1.github.io/docs/03-Component-Selection/Component-Selection.md

 This subsystem:

 - Operates entirely at 3.3V with a 9V source
-- Measures gas concentration, temperature, humidity, light intensity, and barometric pressure
+- Measures gas concentration, temperature, humidity, and barometric pressure
 - Communicates sensor data digitally and analog to a microcontroller
 - Sends processed data to teammate boards via a 2×4 ribbon connector
 - all sensors are surface mount components